 Total posts:

 See ALL the stars!As part of my hard sci-fi story's setting, I have a tribe of (essentially) Human Aliens who are still at the level of Iron Age technology.
 This would usually mean that they have lots of rituals and devoutly observed customs, but I've ran into a problem: their Hat (due to Sufficiently Advanced Genius Loci messing around) is Rationality, of the kind you'd see on Less Wrong.
 FYI, the Genius Loci they live around is demonstratably real, but has no truly magical elements to it, only what can be explained by physics.
 Due to Bizarre Alien Biology, they can also treat skills and personalities similar to Powers as Programs.
 How should I handle this?
 Should they have "religious" customs anyway?
 (If so, any suggestions as to what?)
 Should they have no particularly religious customs, and behave how the reader would expect a Enligtenment society to work?
 Should I do something entirely different?
 However, there is one custom/ritiual/thing I have decided on, with the jutification that they do it because the Genius Loci told them to: they commit ritual suicide at the equivalent of 40 years old, while connected to the Loci.
-The end result is probably best described by this Doctor Who quote: "Donna Noble has been saved."
+The end result is probably best described by this Dr Who quote: "Donna Noble has been saved."
 Would this imply anything else about how their society works, or how they behave?

 edited 1st Oct '11 5:27:04 PM by Yej